Epartan718/Repo-for-simple-web-app/README.md

 ## Step 2 download the distro you would like to use as a test environment

- - I choose to use Centos stream 9 and I Downloaded it through this link https://www.centos.org/download/
+ - Centos stream 9 was chosen for this project and it Downloaded through this link https://www.centos.org/download/
- - After I downloaded it the distro I set up a new virtual machine on the virtual box
+ - After we downloaded it a new virtual machine was set up on the virtual box
  - Start the vm and go through the set up and installation process until you get to the home screen
  - During the set up proccess make sure to remmber the ID and Password